- Amazing grip

-- You expect these to just be the trial version of the Endorphin Speed.
+- You expect these to just be the trail version of the Endorphin Speed.
 I did, and was disappointed as I believe many will be.
-Check out the Brooks Catamount or the Skechers Razor Trail for a responsive midsole trail shoe.
+Check out the Brooks Catamount for a responsive midsole trail shoe.

 - You want a light nimble trail shoe.
 These are pigs.
 Check out the Switchback 2 for super light and nimble.

 - You desire a soft landing, trial plodder for long efforts.
 Sorry, check out the Hoka Challenger 6 ATR.

 Ultimately these shoes need some changes for v2.
 They are stiff, clunky, and heavy as hell.
 It’s a long way from what the Endorphin lineup on the road side stands for.

 You buy these expecting an Endorphine Speed, but what’s delivered is an Endorphin Shift with lugs.